guitarbeat/Personal-Website/memory-bank/activeContext.md

 2. Set up _tokens.scss as the single source of truth for design values (completed)
 3. Address "Direct use of breakpoint variables is deprecated" warnings
 4. Consider replacing color.red/green/blue functions with color.channel for better forward compatibility
-5. Implement long-term solution for token resolution issues:
-   - Review and improve token system implementation in tokens.scss
-   - Update how $header-tokens and similar component-specific tokens are defined
+5. Expand resilient token system implementation:
+   - Apply the component-token pattern to other components
+   - Migrate all locally defined tokens to the centralized system
-   - Add fallback mechanisms to all token access functions for better error resilience
+   - Add resilient fallbacks to all existing token accessor functions
-   - Create comprehensive documentation for token access patterns
+   - Create automated testing to verify token resolution
+   - Update component SCSS files to use the new resilient token functions

 ## Active Decisions